 The water is too cold this year due to the weather.
 Less of you are able to survive.
-Lose a health point

 A farm that is close to the river takes water for their plants.
-Lose a health point

 A Northern Pikeminnow is preying on sturgeon larvae!
-Lose a health point

 Water drainage from your favourite marsh habitat is occurring for farming.
-Lose a health point

 As an egg you are broadcast spawned into a side channel of the Fraser River with lots of undisturbed gravel to stick to.
-Gain a health point

 You have successfully made it to the larvae stage!
 So far, so good.
-Gain a health point

 Your mom, a large older female, was able to release a million eggs.
 This means you have a better chance to survive.
-Gain a health point